 Research

-Our ongoing research subjects include lignocellulose and waste biomass bioconversions, biofuel production, forest fungal interactions, metabolites and wood decay mechanisms, and fungal lifestyle omics on wood and lignocelluloses.
+Our ongoing research subjects comprise forest fungal interactions, metabolites and wood decay mechanisms, and fungal omics on wood and lignocelluloses.

 Polyporales fungal interactions

-Aim of the Academy project Fungcolife is to reveal the biochemical and genetic responses initiated when diverse species of wood-decay fungi are interacting.
-The project integrates omics data with interaction experiments on natural substrates (wood and other plant materials).
+The aim of the ongoing research project ForMic (2022-2026, funded by the Research Council of Finland) is to investigate fungal interactions in co-cultures and in forest microbiomes, by means of genomics, transcriptomics and bioactivity measurements.
+This research is tightly linked to the earlier project Fungcolife (2015-2019, Research Council of Finland) which looked into the biochemical and genetic responses initiated when diverse species of wood-decay fungi are interacting.
+These projects integrate omics data with interaction experiments on natural substrates (wood and other plant materials).

 Publications: